ChAoSUnItY/vaker/README.md

 total   0.002
 ```

+### Explaination

+Vaker generates faking functions at compile time, so it spend more memory/time on compilation, but this doesn't effect actual runtime performance.

 ## Limitations

 1. Vaker does not support faking interface, since interface in V cannot be implemented in runtime.